At a Glance

 Special Features:

-An interesting history of Hart-Miller Island, written by DNR Seasonal Ranger Molly Hoopes, can be found in the MD DNR newsletter “Gunpowder Currents,” Fall-Winter 2016. ◾ For the official Maryland Ornithological Society checklist for Hart-Miller Island, click here. ◾ The State Park offers a seasonal concession stand, bicycle rental, picnic area, loaner binoculars and field guides, and primitive campsites.
+An interesting history of Hart-Miller Island, written by DNR Seasonal Ranger Molly Hoopes, can be found in the MD DNR newsletter “Gunpowder Currents,” Fall-Winter 2016. ◾ For the official Maryland Ornithological Society checklist for Hart-Miller Island, click here. ◾ The State Park offers a seasonal (May 1 through September 30) concession stand, bicycle rental, picnic area, loaner binoculars and field guides, and primitive campsites.
 The island is popular for boating, fishing, offshore swimming, and waterfowl hunting.
+There are also a few primitive campsites on nearby Pleasure Island, which is part of the State Park.

 The local chapter of the Maryland Ornithological Society is the Baltimore Bird Club, which offers field trips and meetings with speaker presentations, free and open to the public.
 The Baltimore Bird Club is the founding chapter of the Maryland Ornithological Society, and remains an important hub of birding activity in the state.